nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 **:information_source: Notes and terminologies on archiving:**<br>

-* Clients not in the archive are said to be in the "active list", or the "active client list".
+* Clients not in the archive are said to be "active clients" in the "active list".

 * Upon starting up the app, users would see the active list by default.